surveyjs/survey-library/README.md

 npm install survey-vue
 ```

+Or use Azure CDN: https://surveyjs.azureedge.net/{version name}/{filename}.
+You find all versions/builds in the [surveyjs/build repo](https://github.com/surveyjs/builds).

-Or dowload the latest version as zip file [Download](http://surveyjs.org/downloads/surveyjs.zip)
+Or dowload a version as zip file from [Releases](https://github.com/surveyjs/surveyjs/releases)

 ##Building survey.js from sources